Hi folks, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Why don't they just do something about it?

-If the pilot's flying that isn't doing something, then the pilot not flying or monitoring uh should be advising that pilot to do something.
+If the pilot's flying that isn't doing something, then the pilot not flying or monitoring should be advising that pilot to do something.

-Uh 777 relatively new compared to the six seven uh cockpit differences, what are they?
+777 are relatively new compared to the 67.

-But they say it's gonna be years.
+But they say it's going to be years.

 It's always a long time.